 Greg Carpenter, M&A Business Advisor

-Pristine Entities at Liquidated Asset Valuation
+Pristine Entities at Liquidated Asset Cost

 “We recently closed a deal where the owner had to take out a personal loan to clear the assets, so we could transfer them to the buyer.
 With (an Article 9 reorganization) we would have been able to close it quicker, and a lot more easily.”